 She’s a prolific creator of music for TV and film productions, with composition credits including the Netflix US series Suits and the movies The Girl on The Train with Emily Blunt and Deepwater Horizon with Mark Wahlberg, as well as the TV series Downtown Abbey and The Last Kingdom together with Grammy-winning composer John Lynn.
-Eivør’s most recent work was for Sony’s game God of War, thanks to which her vocals and music have now been heard in a full 80 million gamers’ homes!
+Eivør’s most recent work was for Sony’s game God of War, thanks to which her vocals and music have now been heard in millions of gamers’ homes!

 [LEWITT] How long have you been in sound engineering, and who have you worked with?